MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-OCA02-EDA.md

 #### Displaying two categorical variables {-}

 Is there an association between the level of light in a room and the development of myopia?

-In the code below we will fill in the name of the explanatory variable, `Light` for explanatory and name of the response variable, `Sight`.
-[Fill in these variable names in line 29 in the R script file, highlight and run line 29 to get the counts for each combination of levels of variables.]
+*  Fill in the name of the explanatory variable, `Light` for explanatory and name of the response variable, `Sight` in line 29 in the R script file.

+* Highlight and run line 29 to get the counts for each combination of levels of variables.

 ```r